- Advanced Cancer

 Multiple myeloma can cause tumors called plasmacytomas.
 These tumors can spread to the bones anywhere in the body, but they rarely spread to other organs.

-Ovarian cancer most often spreads to the lining and organs of the belly (abdomen) and can cause a build-up of fluid and swelling in the abdomen.
+Ovarian cancer most often spreads to the lining of the abdomen (belly) and pelvis (this lining is called the peritoneum), the omentum (a layer of connective tissue that drapes the abdominal cavity like an apron), and organs in the pelvis and belly.
+It can cause a build-up of fluid and swelling in the abdomen.
 It can also spread to the outer lining of the lungs and cause fluid to build up there.
 As it becomes more advanced, it may spread to the lung and liver, or, rarely, to the brain or skin.

-Pancreatic cancer mainly stays in the abdomen.
+Pancreatic cancer mainly stays in the abdomen (belly).
 It tends to grow into nearby tissues and may spread to the liver or other nearby organs.
 It can also spread to the lungs.

 Advanced prostate cancer most often goes to the bones.
 Much less often, it will spread to other organs, including the lungs and liver.

-Stomach (gastric) cancer tends to spread to nearby tissues and stay within the abdomen.
+Stomach (gastric) cancer tends to spread to nearby tissues and stay within the abdomen (belly).
 It may also spread to the liver or distant lymph nodes.
 Spread to the lungs, bones, and brain is less common.